Dashboards are incomparable and unique, displaying your Salesforce data in a graphical presentation.

 Create the Dashboard

-- Then, name your dashboard, enter a description, and click Create.
+- Name your dashboard All Opportunities, add description, choose folder, and click Create.

 When selecting the component type, there are multiple types of charts to choose from: